Ekateryna-Musina/P4/README.md

 4.	*pizzeria.jpg* image has been resized and minified with **grunt-responsive-images** and **grunt-contrib-imagemin** grant tasks.

 5. Render-blocking java script and css removed from the page head.
+Added media to prevent load print css.

 Steps taken to optimize main.js
 ===============================